 “But it’s definitely something that we’re actively discussing internally.”

-And a recent interview in Rolling Stone magazine with Puerto Rican musician Bad Bunny seemed to indicate that a third season is on the way – with the star claiming that he was due to shoot scenes for the series before the pandemic delayed that.
+It’s yet to be confirmed when the third season will air, though in a May 2020 interview with Rolling Stone magazine, Puerto Rican musician Bad Bunny indicated that he was due to shoot scenes for the series before the COVID-19 pandemic caused delays.

-There was a 14 month gap between series 1 and 2, but given the current situation we’d expect there to be a longer gap this time round if another run is commissioned.
+There was a 14 month gap between seasons one and two of Narcos: Mexico, but given the current global situation we’d expect there to be a longer gap this time round.